jenkinsci/uithemes-plugin/README.md

 Note that this is still a WIP.
 Among other things, the icon positioning looks a bit off.
 To run this locally:

-1. Checkout and build the [JENKINS-24143](https://github.com/tfennelly/jenkins/tree/JENKINS-24143) branch of Jenkins Core project.
+1. Checkout and build (`mvn clean install`) the [JENKINS-24143](https://github.com/tfennelly/jenkins/tree/JENKINS-24143) branch of Jenkins Core project.
-1. Checkout and build the [font-awesome](https://github.com/jenkinsci/icon-shim-plugin/tree/font-awesome) branch of the Icon Shim Plugin project.
+1. Checkout and build (`mvn clean install`) the [font-awesome](https://github.com/jenkinsci/icon-shim-plugin/tree/font-awesome) branch of the Icon Shim Plugin project.
 1. Change to the `plugin` directory of the Icon Shim Plugin project.
 1. Execute `mvn hpi:run -Dtheme-icons=font-awesome`.
 1. Got to http://localhost:8080/jenkins/ in your browser.